Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Quick Answer

 The shift isn't about calming down.
-It's about learning to recognise where you are on the spectrum — and moving your body in the right direction.
+It's about learning to recognise where you are on the spectrum, and moving your body in the right direction.
 Repeatedly.
 Over time.

 The Bit Nobody Tells You

-You've probably tried the things.
 Journaling.
 Meditation app.
 Breathing exercises you found on Instagram.
-Maybe a week or two of "this is working" and then... back to running on fumes by Thursday.
+Maybe a week or two of "this is working" — and then back to running on fumes by Thursday.

 Here's why.